swig-fortran/flibcpp/doc/index.rst

    \mainmatter
    \begin{abstract}

-This project uses SWIG-Fortran to expose useful functionality from the C++ standard library to Fortran 2003 application developers.
-It generates self-contained Fortran modules with native proxy classes and functions which wrap the C++ library.
+Flibcpp uses SWIG-Fortran to generate native Fortran-2003 interfaces to efficient and robust algorithms and data containers implemented in the C++ standard library.

 .. raw:: latex